rcamach7/facebook-clone/README.md

 npm run start
 ```

+### Bugs

+- Sometimes posting a comment sends two posts to DB with different postId's

 #### Improvements

 - Add Emoji and Comment Enhancement icons at the end of add a comment bar for nicer UI